Aarhus-University-ECE/270191U025-Software-Architecture-assignment-template/README.md

 - [Video](https://www.youtube.com/watch?v=SWYqp7iY_Tc)

-Clone the repository and code away :)
+Clone the repository and code away.
+Focus on the basic commands: `clone`, `commit`, `pull`, and `push`.

 ### Repository Structure

-For each handin you are provided a set of files that help you get started with the assignment.
+For assignment you are provided a set of files that help you get started with the assignment.
-These serve as a template for the assignment.

-The two directories are:

-1. include: Contains C++ header files
-2. src: include C++ source files

 The files are: